Meetings with hybrid component

 Participation and capacity

-The total number of participants in person and online in 2023 should not exceed 60 in order to maintain the research character of an Oberwolfach Workshop.
+The total number of participants in person and online should not exceed 60 in order to maintain the research character of an Oberwolfach Workshop.
 According to the "Oberwolfach spirit", our emphasis is on participation in person.

 The hybrid format does not intend to open the workshop online to the general public.
 As usual for Oberwolfach workshops, the organizers select and suggest international experts in the field who are personally invited by the institute's director.
 All talks and lectures are restricted to the invited participants and are not authorized for outside users.
 The mathematical community is informed about the content of all talks in our Oberwolfach Reports which are available open access as pdf on the wokshop's web site about 3 months after a workshop.